EmbeddedDesign/BGM111-External-Programmer/README.md

 ### BOM

-The Bill of Materials for this board consists of only three components.
+The Bill of Materials for this board consists of only two components.

 | Designator: | Quantity: | Cost: | Part Number:   | Note:   | Footprint: | Link: |
 | :-- | :-- | :-- | :-- | :-- | :-- | :-- |